 It affects your health

-We’ve outlined how to fight sickness and stay healthy with indoor air quality; and, we’ve shared how to Stop the Sneezes and help ease symptoms of asthma and allergies with recommendations to improve indoor air quality; we’ve even introduced you to the APCO Whole-House Air Purifier to help keep your indoor air quality at its best.
-So now, we’re just going to say it: bad indoor air quality is bad for your health .
-We spend nearly 90% of our life in home and buildings and with indoor air pollutants, including pet dander, dust, fibers, and virus-causing germs, hanging around our homes, it’s essential to have an air purification system that can purify our air and help fight the germs that cause sickless.
+We’ve outlined how to fight sickness and stay healthy with indoor air quality; and, we’ve shared how to Stop the Sneezes and help ease symptoms of asthma and allergies with recommendations to improve indoor air quality; we’ve even introduced you to the APCO Whole-House Air Purifier to help keep your indoor air quality top notch.
+So now, we’ll put it bluntly: bad indoor air quality is bad for your health .
+We spend nearly 90% of our life in home and buildings and with indoor air contaminants, including pet dander, dust, fibers, and virus-causing germs, hanging around our homes, it’s essential to have an air purification system that can purify our air and help fight the germs that cause sickless.

 It affects your home

-Not only could bad air quality affect your lungs, it can also affect the performance of your home.
-Indoor air with elevated levels of impurities floating around is more taxing on your home’s HVAC (Heating, Ventilation, Air Conditioning) system.
-Contaminants clog the parts of the blower system and the home’s air filters more quickly, causing your heating and cooling system to work a lot more to keep you comfortable.
-Your duct system can also become filthy more quickly, leaving you with inefficient airflow.
+Not only could bad air quality affect your lungs, it can also affect the workings of your home.
+Indoor air with elevated levels of impurities lurking around is more taxing on your home’s heating and cooling system.
+Contaminants clog the parts of the blower system and the home’s air filters more quickly, causing your HVAC system to work a lot more to keep your home comfortable.
+Your ducts can also become dirty more quickly, leaving you with inefficient airflow.

 It affects your workplace

 Many studies have proven that poor indoor air quality can have a substantial effect on workplace efficiency.
-Not only can it intensify the symptoms of allergies and asthma, but the contaminants emitted by copying machines, cleaning supplies, poorly maintained heating and cooling systems, and electrical equipment can cause headaches (even migraines), tearing eyes, and itchy throats.
-While these symptoms may be fleeting, extended exposure to poor indoor air quality (40 hours a week in the office definitely counts) can result in skin inflammation, respiratory problems, and other chronic ailments.
+Not only can it intensify the symptoms of allergies and asthma, but the contaminants emitted by copying machines, cleaning supplies, poorly maintained HVAC systems, and electrical equipment can cause headaches (even migraines), watery eyes, and itchy throats.
+While these symptoms may be short-term, extended exposure to poor indoor air quality (40 hours a week in the office definitely counts) can result in skin inflammation, respiratory problems, and other chronic conditions.
 On the more drastic side, radon or asbestos seeping in through cracked foundations or ceilings can lead to cancer and other terminal diseases and an excessive concentration of carbon monoxide can cause sudden death.